Depending on what you teach or what your product is, you might need to update your product on a regular basis.

 It actually will help you market the program even better if you are really trimming the fat.

 If you’re already a member of the Fearless Launching community, you’ll get to see the evolution (and retain access to all the past stuff too!).
-(If not – get in there, so you can be part of it–even with the DIY Solo course).

 If you listened to today’s podcast, you’ll see how darn excited this topic makes me!
 Renewal and revision rock.